Kavyasree14/Kavyasree14/README.md

 - **GPU Acceleration (CUDA)**

 ---

+This revised code fixes missing icons and adds appropriate replacements for unsupported icons.
+Let me know if you'd like further refinements!

 This version includes working icons and fixes previously missing ones.
 Let me know if you need further refinements!